Jeevaann/shell-scripting-practice/archiving_files_directories/Readme.md

 * Eg: tar -xvf dir1.tar.
 This will extract the dir1.
 Both dir1 and dir1.tar are present.

 Note: If there is a file like file.tar.gz then we should first unzip and then extract tar file.
 This can be done using single command.
-* tar -xczf file.tar.gz -> here z means unzip.
+* tar -xvzf file.tar.gz -> here z means unzip.